 Considering The Variables

 The case for training using slower repetitions revolves around several interrelated points:

 1. the difference between demonstrating and building strength

 2. the role of intensity in building strength and muscle

 4. how to increase intensity.

 To begin, there is an abundance of confusion surrounding the difference between demonstrating strength and building strength.
 At competitions such as Olympic lifting, the demonstration of strength also involves a demonstration of power.
 An Olympic lifter is dependent upon technique, as well as a tremendous amount of momentum, to not only lift the weight off the floor but to throw the weight overhead from the shoulders.
 The more technique and momentum he recruits, the better the performance.
-In fact, the idea is to capitalize on technique, momentum and neuromuscular learning and efficiency to facilitate the motion.
+In fact, the idea is to capitalize on technique, momentum, neuromuscular learning, and efficiency to facilitate the motion.